Network & Nodes Setup

 The EVM stack size configures the stack depth for smart contract execution, and the Contract size limit sets the maximum contract code size to manage deployment constraints.
 Adjusting these settings allows for greater scalability, efficiency, and cost control based on your specific use case.
 For EVM Chains, SettleMint allows you to set key genesis file paramters for a custom network configuration.

-Network management can be done via SettleMint SDK CLI using these commands -
+Network management can be done via SettleMint SDK CLI using these commands:

 # List networks